 Holistic Equine Dentistry

-At 2 1/2 ~ the youngsters get their first 4 molars and lose their caps.
+At 2 1/2 ~ the youngsters get their first permanent teeth, 4 molars and 4 incisors ( losing their caps.)

 The permanent tooth is 3 inches long in total.
-The whole permanent tooth erupts from the nasal cavity and lower jaw bone.
+The whole permanent tooth erupts from upper and lower jaw bone.
 They are not down completely until 3 years of age.
 This is a 6 month process to break through gum.
 Also the four incisors caps come out over the next 6 months until they are in wear.

-At 3 years old ~ the next molar caps come off and it's another 6 months until they are wearing down.
+At 3 years old ~ the next molar caps come off and it's another 6 months until the new teeth are in wear.

 At 3 1/2 ~ the 3 molars come in and start to line up.
 They also lose 4 caps and it is another 6 months until those teeth start to wear.